garrandall/popular-music-data/tracks/jambalaya--on-the-bayou--nitty-gritty-dirt-band.md

 Thibodaux, Fontaineaux, the place is buzzin'
 The kinfolk come to see Yvonne by the dozen
-Well, and-a dress in style, go hog wild an' be gay-o Son of a gun, we gonna have big fun on the Bayou
+Well, and-a dress in style, go hog wild and be gay-o Son of a gun, we gonna have big fun on the Bayou

-Jambalaya, crawfish pie, an' a fil'e gumbo
+Jambalaya, crawfish pie, and a fil'e gumbo
 'Cause tonight I'm gonna see my ma cher amio
-Well, a pick guitar, fill fruit jar an' be gay-o
+Well, a pick guitar, fill fruit jar and be gay-o
 Son of a gun, we gonna have a big fun on the Bayou